abadi199/elm-creditcard/README.md

 ## Features
  * Interactive update of the card type and information.
+ * Can be used as just the card view, or as part of the credit card form.
  * Supports multiple card type: Visa, Mastercard, American Express, Discover, Diners Club, JCB, Laser, Maestro, and Visa Electron
- * No external css or JavaScript dependency.
+ * No external CSS or JavaScript dependency.
 The credit cards and logos are all svg dynamically generated using elm-svg.
- * Implements The Elm Architecture.
+ * Implemented as reusable views that will fit nicely with The Elm Architecture.

 ## Live Demo
 See [here](http://abadi199.github.io/elm-creditcard#live-demo) for live demo